Trump supporter argues alleged death threats against leading Democrats were fueled by pandemic boredom

-Brendan Hunt blamed his comments on pandemic-induced boredom and depression when he took the witness stand to testify in his own defense in U.S. District Court in Brooklyn and was confronted by prosecutors with violent, racist and anti-Semitic statements that he argued did not reflect his beliefs.
+Brendan Hunt blamed his comments on pandemic-induced boredom and depression when he took the witness stand to testify in his own defense in U.S. District Court in Brooklyn and was confronted by prosecutors with violent, racist and antisemitic statements that he argued did not reflect his beliefs.

 Hunt’s case is seen as a test of how far violent speech can go before it is a crime and is no longer constitutionally protected as free speech.
-Hunt did not participate in the riot at the Capitol building, but he is one of hundreds of people charged by the Justice Department in response to the insurrection attack by Trump supporters.
+Hunt did not participate in the riot at the Capitol building, but he is one of hundreds of people charged by the Justice Department in response to the attack by Trump supporters.

 Hunt was arrested Jan.
 19 after a tipster called the FBI about one of his videos.
 He faces up to a decade in prison if convicted of making threats to assault and murder a United States official.

 The 37-year-old Fordham University graduate, a onetime actor and amateur documentarian, said he was “lonely” and “isolated in my apartment” during quarantine and turned to frequent marijuana and alcohol use.
-Hunt, who had an administrative job in the New York State Court system before his arrest, had been mostly working from home, according to his testimony.
+Hunt, who had an administrative job in the New York state court system before his arrest, had been mostly working from home, according to his testimony.

 Hunt described himself as a performer on social media forums — not someone who was actually trying to encourage violence.
 “I’m sort of a YouTube guy who makes controversial content and clickbait videos,” Hunt said under questioning by his attorney Jan Rostal.

 In a video posted two days after the riot titled “KILL YOUR SENATORS: Slaughter them all,” he called for a revolt against members of Congress on Jan.
 20, the day of President Biden’s inauguration.
-He encouraged his social media followers to “get your guns show up to D.C. and literally just spray these [expletive],” he said in the clip.
+He encouraged his social media followers to “get your guns, show up to D.C. and literally just spray these [expletive],” he said in the clip.

 In an earlier posting entered into evidence at the trial, he called specifically for the execution of then-Senate Minority Leader Charles E. Schumer (D-N.Y.), House Speaker Nancy Pelosi (D-Calif.) and Rep. Alexandria Ocasio-Cortez (D-N.Y.).

-Hunt said his comments were “outlandish... precisely because I didn’t want people to take me seriously in that respect.”
-He said he was “playing along with this sort of rhetoric going on at the time” and that “there wasn’t any intent on my part to sort of galvanize a militia.”
+Hunt said his comments were “outlandish . . . precisely because I didn’t want people to take me seriously in that respect.”
+He said that he was “playing along with this sort of rhetoric going on at the time” and that “there wasn’t any intent on my part to sort of galvanize a militia.”

 Prosecutors offered evidence of racist and xenophobic comments to support their theory that his alleged threats represented his real beliefs and intentions.